Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Model and Definitions

-Let $D_{r_a}$ be the set of logs decided by well-behaved processes in rounds $\le r_a$.
+Let \(D_{r_a}\) be the set of logs decided by well-behaved processes in rounds~$\le {r_a}$.

-\begin{definition}[Asynchrony resilience] We say that a Byzantine total-order broadcast protocol \emph{preserves safety during the period of asynchrony $[r_a+1, r_a + \pi]$} if during $[r_a+1, r_a + \pi+1]$ no well-behaved process that is awake at round~$r_a$ decides a log conflicting with $D_{r_a}$, and after round $r_a + \pi+1$ no well-behaved process decides a log conflicting with $D_{r_a}$.
-We say that a Byzantine total-order broadcast is \emph{$\pi$-asynchrony resilient} if it preserves safety during all periods of asynchrony of length $\le \pi$.
+\begin{definition}[Asynchrony resilience] A dynamically available Byzantine total-order broadcast protocol is \emph{asynchrony resilient} if it preserves safety during periods of asynchrony, specifically during the interval \([r_a+1, r_a + \pi]\).
+This means that during \([r_a+1, r_a + \pi+1]\), no well-behaved process awake at round \(r_a\) decides on a log that conflicts with \(D_{r_a}\).
+Furthermore, after round \(r_a + \pi+1\), no well-behaved process should decide on a log conflicting with \(D_{r_a}\).
+A Byzantine total-order broadcast protocol is \emph{\(\pi\)-asynchrony resilient} if it can preserve safety during all asynchrony periods lasting up to~\(\pi\) rounds. \end{definition}